mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 Thi pushed him onto the ground, held his chest firmly under hae foot, and raised hae dagger to strike.

 "I gave you a tree, and you burned the forest.
-Tonight you will burn with us."
+Tonight you meet the arbiter of your retribution.
+And thi is far from kind."

 The sound of two feet rustling the forest floor interrupted hae.
 Thi looked aside, and put hae dagger away, immediately forgetting about Kipnu.